Letters from Lodi

 — and in this sense, these practices are in correlation with the long-term goals, values, and sensibilities of Lodi winegrowers.

 There is, as it were, no one more qualified to write out a detailed history of Lodi's sustainable winegrowing program than its primary architect, Dr. Ohmart himself.

 That said, the following exposition represents Cliff Ohmart's own accounting of the program that would cumulate as LODI RULES for Sustainable Winegrowing while serving as the blueprint for sustainable winegrowing programs all across the U.S. and in other wine regions around the world.

 1991-1994 — Inception

-At the end of the growing season growers provided me with a record of the pesticides and fertilizers used in their BIFS vineyards and any cultural activities like tillage, mowing, and irrigation.
-I created a computer database system in which to input all the data and programed it to provide many different types of reports to give to the growers that summarized what had been done in their BIFS vineyards.
-In the winter I convened a meeting of the BIFS growers and their PCAs during which we would review data summaries from the BIFS vineyards and discussed what was learned.
+At the end of the growing season, growers provided me with a record of the pesticides and fertilizers used in their BIFS vineyards and any cultural activities like tillage, mowing, and irrigation.
+I created a computer database system in which to input all the data and programmed it to provide many different types of reports to give to the growers that summarized what had been done in their BIFS vineyards.
+In the winter I convened a meeting of the BIFS growers and their PCAs during which we would review data summaries from the BIFS vineyards and discuss what was learned.

 1998-2010 — Development of Lodi Winegrower's Workbook